wwng2333/nexus-terminal/doc/README_EN.md

 }
 ```

+Configure IPv6 for Docker (optional — you can skip this if you don't use IPv6 to connect to the server).

-To configure IPv6 for Docker, add the following content to `/etc/docker/daemon.json`:
+Add the following content to `/etc/docker/daemon.json`:
 ```json
 {
   "ipv6": true,